 In respect of DBF fees for services at public cemeteries or crematoria, the amended 1986 Measure sets out which DBF should receive the fee (extract from section 1(7)). ‘b) where the fee relates to a burial or funeral service which takes place otherwise than in a church or churchyard, the diocesan board of finance of the diocese within which the deceased was a parishioner, provided that, where the deceased was a parishioner in more than one diocese, the fee shall be shared equally between each of the diocesan boards of finance.'

 Where to begin

-It is open to PCCs to agree arrangements for the handling of fees.
-This may be particularly relevant where there are several parishes in the area of a benefice or where the incumbent is priest in charge of another benefice.
+It is open to PCCs to agree on arrangements for the handling of fees.
+This may be particularly relevant where there are several parishes in the area of a benefice or where the incumbent is a priest in charge of another benefice.
 A joint arrangement might therefore be more convenient for those clergy, PCC treasurers and the Diocesan Office.
-Where PCCs agree such arrangements it is essential that Helen Archer-Smith at the Diocesan Office is advised accordingly.
+Where PCCs agree to such arrangements it is essential that the Diocesan Finance Team is advised accordingly.

-In order to organise a funeral, the funeral director will contact the incumbent or other individual, such as a parish administrator, who they usually contact, whereas with weddings, it will often be the couple who come and speak to the incumbent in the first place.
+In order to organise a funeral, the funeral director will contact the incumbent or another individual, such as a parish administrator, who they usually contact, whereas, for weddings, it will often be the couple who come and speak to the incumbent in the first place.
 For more information on funerals in general, click here, and for weddings click here.

-It often helps both those who are asking for a service and yourselves if the financial aspect can be clear from the beginning, we therefore advise that this aspect is discussed in the first proper meeting.
+It often helps both those who are asking for a service and yourselves if the financial aspect can be clear from the beginning - we advise that this aspect is discussed in the first proper meeting.